Narga/tt-rss-narga-theme/README.md

-tt-rss-theme-narga-cleary
+NARGA's Clearly Reader
 =========================

-NARGA's Clean Style for better reading with Tiny Tiny RSS.
+NARGA's Clearly Reader: A simple designed Tiny Tiny RSS theme that is used to better reading.
 Inspirated from Feedly and other feed reader online services.